-The Company accounts for stock-based compensation in accordance with the provisions of Accounting Principles Board Opinion No. 25 Accounting for Stock Issued to Employees ("APB No. 25"), and complies with the disclosure provisions of Statement of Financial Accounting Standards ("SFAS") No. 123 ("SFAS No. 123") as amended by SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosures.
+The Company accounts for stock-based compensation in accordance with the provisions of Accounting Principles Board ("APB") Opinion No. 25 Accounting for Stock Issued to Employees ("APB No. 25"), and complies with the disclosure provisions of Statement of Financial Accounting Standards ("SFAS") No. 123 , Accounting for Stock-Based Compensation, ("SFAS No. 123") as amended by SFAS No. 148, Accounting for Stock-Based Compensation - Transition and Disclosures.
 Deferred compensation recognized under APB No. 25 is amortized to expense using the graded vesting method.
 The Company accounts for stock options and warrants issued to non-employees in accordance with the provisions of SFAS No. 123 and its related interpretations under the fair value based method.